AsiaWi/snap-it-up-frontend/README.md

 #### MOST SAVED ADVERTS SIDEBAR

-This feature is included within the advert detail view but please see the description here: [MOST SAVED ADVERTS SIDEBAR](#most-saved-adverts-sidebar)
+This feature is included within the advert detail view (desktop only) but please see the description here: [MOST SAVED ADVERTS SIDEBAR](#most-saved-adverts-sidebar)

 ### Profile Page